-From Mont-Saint-Michel to the historical D-day beaches and the charming towns scattered along the coast, here are my picks for Normandy’s most beautiful and interesting sights.
-Hopefully, they’ll help you enjoy the lovely French region at its finest.
+From Mont Saint-Michel to the historical D-day beaches and the charming towns scattered along the coast, here are my picks for Normandy’s most beautiful and interesting sights.

 The climb to the top can be quite difficult, but the delightful maze of cloisters, twisting staircases, gardens, and ramparts, along with the dramatic views from above make it more than worthwhile.